mdaffin/disconnected.systems/content/blog/2017-03-10-custom-rpi-image-with-github-travis.md

 tags = ["linux", "automation", "raspberry-pi", "github", "travis"]
 +++

-Over the coming months I am goring to be building upon my raspberry pi rover.
-Over this time I will be needing to change the image quite often.
-I have always been in favour of making things builds reproducible rather then simply backing up an image after setting it up so I am going to be creating a lot of images for the pi.
-I figured I would take this time to automate this process so save on the repetitive task later and will give me an distributable image others can use.
+Over the coming months I am goring to be building upon my [raspberry pi rover]({{< relref "blog/2017-03-08-pi-zero-w-rover-setup.md" >}}) and over this time I will be needing to change and update the image quite often.
+I have always been in favour of automating setup rather then taking repeated backups/snapshots of raspberry pi images (as well as other things).
+So I figured I would start by fully automating the creation and publishing of the raspberry pi images and write up how I accomplished this.

 A large amount of this work has already been covered in my post on [setting up archlinuxarm on the raspberry pi]({{< relref "blog/2016-03-21-raspberry-pi-archlinuxarm-setup.md" >}}).
 This post will look at taking the commands covered in that post and getting them to run in travis via a github repo and publishing the image as to a release on github.
+Everything in this post can be done for free using public repos and you only require an account on github and travis (which you can login to through your github account).

 ## Github Repo

 Head over to [github.com](https://github.com), sign up or login and create a [new public repo](https://github.com/new).
 The repo needs to be public to take advantage of the free build on travis for open source projects, other wise you need to pay for a private plan on both github and travis.

-## create-image script
+If you wish to keep it private you might want to look at [gitlab](https://gitlab.com/users/sign_in) instead which offer free private repos and an integrated ci system (if there is interest I may do a blog post on doing this with gitlab).
+I recommend checking the "add a readme" checkbox to create a non empty repo, this will allow you to create/edit files directly on github.
+You can also optionally add a license and a gitignore file for the language you want might want to use.

+{{< img src="/images/custom-rpi-image-with-github-travis/01-new-repo.png" title="Creating new github repo" >}}

+## First stage script: `create-image`

-Create a new file called `create-image` (no extension) in the root of your git repo (either clone it locally or add it through the github interface) with the following contents.
+This script is responsible for the first stage of creating the custom image and involves allocating a file, formatting it, installing the base system and prepping the `chroot` for the second stage.
+Create a new file called `create-image` (no extension) in the root of your git repo (either clone it locally or add it through the github interface)

+with the following contents.

 ```shell
 #!/bin/bash